juan-carlos-trimino/Docker-Images/Docker.md

 2. The shell form: **ENTRYPOINT command param1 param2**

 Only the last **ENTRYPOINT** instruction in the Dockerfile will have an effect.

+***
+# Quick Overview of Linux Local User Accounts
+User accounts stored in a Linux system locally are called *local user accounts*, and there are three main types.

+## User Accounts
+### Root (Superuser) Account
+The root account has full access to the system, and it is only used to perform system level administrative tasks.

+### System (Daemon) Accounts
+A system account is needed for the operation of system-specific functions.
+It is started during boot-up, by using the command root or the init command process and usually run in the background.

+### Regular User Accounts
+A regular user account cannot run administrator-level commands, but it provides interactive access to the system.
+Furthermore, the account has limited access to critical system files and directories, but it has access to files and directories that it owns or has permissions to read, write, or execute.

+## User Management Files
+Information about users and groups for the *local user accounts* are kept in four text files named */etc/passwd, /etc/shadow, /etc/group, and /etc/gshadow*; Linux maintains a backup copy for each of these files named */etc/passwd-, /etc/shadow-, /etc/group-, and /etc/gshadow-*.

+To list these files.
+>`$` ls -l /etc/pass* /etc/group* /etc/shad* /etc/gshad*

+xxxx

+### /etc/passwd
+A file of seven colon-delimited fields containing basic information about users.
+It contains a list of users, each on a separate line.<br><br>
+**username:password:uid:gid:optional:description:home-directory:shell**<br>
+**username**<br>
+The name used when the user logs into the system.<br>
+**password**<br>
+The encrypted password (or an x if shadow passwords are used).<br>
+**uid**<br>
+The UserID (UID) number assigned to the user in the system.<br>
+**gid**<br>
+The primary GroupID (GID) number of the user in the system.<br>
+**optional**<br>
+An optional comment field, which is used to add extra information about the user (such as the full name).
+The field can contain multiple comma-separated entries.<br>
+**home-directory**<br>
+The absolute path of the user's home directory.<br>
+**Shell**<br>
+The absolute path of the program that is automatically launched when the user logs into the system (usually an interactive shell such as /bin/bash).

+xxxxxxxxxxxx

+### /etc/shadow
+A file readable only by root and users with root privileges and contains the encrypted passwords of the users, each on a separate line.<br><br>
+**username:encrypted-password:date-of-last-password-change:minimum-password-age:maximum-password-age:password-warning-period:password-inactivity-period:account-expiration-date:reserved-field**<br>
+**username**<br>
+The name used when user logs into the system.<br>
+**encrypted-password**<br>
+The encrypted password of the user (if the value is !, the account is locked).<br>
+**date-of-last-password-change**<br>
+The date of the last password change, as number of days since 01/01/1970.
+A value of 0 means that the user must change the password at the next access.<br>
+**minimum-password-age**<br>
+The minimum number of days, after a password change, which must pass before the user will be allowed to change the password again.<br>
+**maximum-password-age**<br>
+The maximum number of days that must pass before a password change is required.<br>
+**password-warning-period**<br>
+The number of days, before the password expires, during which the user is warned that the password must be changed.<br>
+**password-inactivity-period**<br>
+The number of days after a password expires during which the user should update the password.
+After this period, if the user does not change the password, the account will be disabled.<br>
+**account-expiration-date**<br>
+The date, as number of days since 01/01/1970, in which the user account will be disabled.
+An empty field means that the user account will never expire.<br>
+**reserved-field**<br>
+A field that is reserved for future use.

+### /etc/group
+A file readable only by root and by users with root privileges that contains encrypted passwords for groups, each on a separate line.<br>

+A file of four colon-delimited fields containing basic information about groups.
+It contains a list of groups, each on a separate line.<br><br>
+In Linux, every user must be a member of at least one group; hence, when a user account is created, Linux creates a group and adds the user account to the group.
+This group is the primary group for the user account, and it uses the same name as the user account.
+Besides the primary group, additional groups can be setup as per requirementxxxxxxxxx.

+**group-name:group-password:gid:group-members**<br>
+**group-name**<br>
+The name of the group.<br>
+**group-password**<br>
+The encrypted password of the group (or an x if shadow passwords are used).<br>
+**gid**<br>
+The ID number assigned to the group in the system.<br>
+**group-members**<br>
+A comma-delimited list of users belonging to the group, except those for whom this is the primary group.
+(Since a group may contain several members and a user can be a member of several groups, a user's primary group xxxxxxxcan't be revealed from this filexxxxxxxxx. xxxxTo reveal a user's primary group information, always the /etc/passwd file should be usedxxxxxxxx.)

+### /etc/gshadow
+A file readable only by root and by users with root privileges that contains encrypted passwords for groups, each on a separate line.<br><br>
+A file of four colon-delimited fields file containing encrypted group passwords.
+This file stores group password and other password related information.
+Password information of each group is stored in an individual line.
+There are four fields in each line.

+**group-name:encrypted-password:group-administrators:group-members**<br>
+**group-name**<br>
+The name of the group.<br>
+**encrypted-password**<br>
+The encrypted password for the group (it is used when a user, who is not a member of the group, wants to join the group using the newgrp command — if the password starts with !, no one is allowed to access the group with newgrp).
+**group-administrators**<br>
+A comma-delimited list of the administrators of the group (they can change the password of the group and can add or remove group members with the gpasswd command).
+**group-members**<br>
+A comma-delimited list of the members of the group.

+Display only the entry that refers to a specific user or group.
+>`$` grep username /etc/passwd
+>`$` cat /etc/passwd | grep username